vmware/powershell-module-for-vmware-cloud-foundation-reporting/README.md

     $reportPath = "/home/vmware/reporting"
     ```

-3. Perform the configuration by running the command in the PowerShell console.
+3. Generate the report which only displays issues by running the command in the PowerShell console.

     ```powershell
     Invoke-VcfHealthReport -sddcManagerFqdn $sddcManagerFqdn -sddcManagerUser $sddcManagerUser -sddcManagerPass $sddcManagerPass -sddcManagerRootPass $sddcManagerRootPass -reportPath $reportPath -allDomains -failureOnly